JiaweiWang-AdrianA/Multi-attribute-User-Authentication/README.md

     |-Instruction.mp4
         (demonstration instruction video of the authentication scheme)
     |-SecurityUserStudy
-        (6 videos using in security user study, which mimic 2 attacker in three parameter schemes)
+        (6 videos using in the security user study, which mimics 2 kinds of attackers in three parameter schemes)
       |- [inx]-[parameter_scheme]-[attacker_type].mp4
         ( inx: 1,2,3,4,5,6;
           parameter_scheme: Low/Medium/High;